Stuart Alan Streichler

 Introduction to the structure of the legal system.
 Covers how the United States legal system reflects and forms social values; resolves disputes; deals with criminal procedures; addresses torts and contracts; and examines the functioning of the Constitution.
 Offered: AWSp.

-This course examines basic legal concepts, a sampling of major judicial decisions, the operation of courts in the United States, trial practice, and the overall question of justice in a legal system.
+Winter 2014: This course examines basic legal concepts, a sampling of major judicial decisions, the operation of courts in the United States, trial practice, and the overall question of justice in a legal system.
 Some attention is given to the way in which law is portrayed in literature and in different cultures and historical periods.

 Student learning goals